McDonald’s giving away free breakfast to teachers, school staff as a thank you - NewsBreak

 ( WTAJ ) — McDonald’s is giving away free breakfast to teachers, faculty and staff for five straight days in October as a “Thank you” for all they do.

 With a valid work ID, you can drive-thru or go into any McDonald’s and receive your free breakfast beginning Monday and running through Friday, Oct.
-15.‘Step back, don’t read the Facebook posts’: Dr. Francis Collins on vaccinating kids and COVID-19
+15.

 While menus may vary, you can choose from an Egg McMuffin, a Bacon, Egg and Cheese Biscuit or a Sausage Biscuit, with a hashbrown included.
 You can also pick from a medium hot or iced coffee, soft drink or ice tea.